-With reference to the article in last month's Surface Service which cast reflections upon the efficiency of my radio, I wish to announce that I have, in the presence of several witnesses whose integrity is above reproach, succeeded in separating WGN and WGES.
+With reference to the article in last month's Surface Service which east reflections upon the efficiency of my radio.
+I wish to announce that I have, in the presence of several witnesses whose integrity is above reproach, succeeded in separating WGN and WGES.

 O. L. Hoger.
 A number of eminent scientists have been studying the planet Mars, trying to discover whether or not life exists there.
 We are going to put them to work on Halsted Yard for the same purpose.
-If the reports are favorable this column occasionally.
+If the reports are favorable maybe we can get a contribution from them for this column occasionally.